What's Hot

 “Political power, cultural power, or something else must be driving it.”

-Congresspeople recently announced their plan to require Alphabet Inc.’s.
-Google, Facebook Inc., and other companies to reveal who pays for political ads on their platforms.
+Congresspeople recently announced their plan to require Alphabet Inc., Google, Facebook Inc., and other companies to reveal who pays for political ads on their platforms.

-Since, 2006, the Federal Election Commission took a mild approach to regulate the new medium.
+Since 2006, the Federal Election Commission has taken a gentle approach to regulating the new medium.

 More broadly, politicians are concerned about everything from privacy and data transparency to national security and antitrust difficulties in the digital industry, owing to a cultural shift more than a technological transition.